For the next few minutes, try to imagine getting a bad coffee craving in LA's early days.

 Any extra money in the Society's treasury was earmarked for the purchase of land and construction of a hospital.
 In spite of the expense of tending to sick or injured Frenchmen (and in some cases burying them as well), the treasury had $5,000 within the decade.

-By 1869, four plots of land - enough to build the hospital - had been purchased.
+By 1869, four plots of land - enough to build the hospital - had been purchased on the edge of town, one mile from the French Colony.
 The Executive Committee vocally disagreed on whether to build the hospital that year.
 While the hospital was badly needed, some members were not convinced it was the best time to spend the money.
 In the end, the needs of the community won out, and plans were made to build the hospital.

 By March of 1870, only the hospital's second story and roof remained unfinished.
 At the semi-annual March meeting, it was discovered that the building fund had run out of money.
 This was quite upsetting to members, who wanted the hospital open but did not want to go into debt.